Gradle architecture documentation#

 Platform architecture#

 Gradle is arranged into several coarse-grained components called "platforms".
 Each platform provides support for some kind of automation, such as building JVM software or building Gradle plugins.
-Most platforms typically build on the features of other platforms.
+Platforms typically extend the features of other platforms to add this support.

-By understanding the Gradle platforms and their relationships, you can get a feel for where in the Gradle source a particular feature might be implemented.
+By understanding the Gradle platforms and their relationships, you can get a feel for where in the Gradle source tree a particular feature is implemented.

 See Gradle platform architecture for a list of the platforms and more details.